Chase Strumpf

-Chase Aaron Strumpf (born March 8, 1998) is an American professional baseball second baseman and third baseman in the Chicago Cubs organization.
+Chase Aaron Strumpf (born March 8, 1998) is an American professional baseball second baseman and third baseman who is a free agent.
 He played college baseball at UCLA.
 Strumpf was selected by the Cubs in the second round of the 2019 Major League Baseball draft.

 Early life

-Strumpf was born in Atlanta, Georgia, and grew up in Dana Point, California.
+Strumpf was born in Atlanta, Georgia, grew up in Dana Point, California, and is Jewish.
 His parents are Gregg and Nani Strumpf, and he has a sister named Chloe.

 High school

 Strumpf attended JSerra Catholic High School in San Juan Capistrano, California.
 During his freshman year, he committed to play college baseball at UCLA.
 After his freshman year, he played on the USA Baseball 15U National Team, helping Team USA win a gold medal in Barranquilla, Colombia.
 He was a 2014 Perfect Game USA second team Underclass All-American, a 2015 Perfect Game USA first team Underclass All-American, and a 2016 Rawlings/Perfect Game Honorable Mention All-American.
 He was not drafted out of high school in the 2016 Major League Baseball draft, and enrolled at UCLA.